Action required: Prepare your automation for revised network load balancer capabilities

 Who will be affected by this change?

-Any code or automation that expects to make use of session persistence or the "least connections" algorithm when provisioning or managing network load balancer pools will be affected.
+Any code or automation that expects to use session persistence or the "least connections" algorithm when provisioning or managing network load balancer pools will be affected.

 What actions can you take to avoid a disruption?